andreasschulze/openssl-demo-server/README.md

  - session resumption
  - 4 x 100 at [SSLlabs](https://ssllabs.com/ssltest/) given the right key and certificate is used

-## missing features:
+## Limitations:
- - proxy mode
+ - can't specify to listen in IPv4 only if IPv6 is available
- - IPv6 support
+ - proxy-mode: destination must be an IPv4 address

 ## Source:
  - based on sample code "Simple_TLS_Server" from https://wiki.openssl.org/